 This information was provided by arts-crafts.com as excerpted from Marks of American Potters by Edwin Atlee Barber printed in 1904.

-How Much is Newcomb Pottery Worth?
+How Much Is Newcomb Pottery Worth?

-Being regarded as high quality representations of both American art pottery and the Arts and Crafts movement, Newcomb College pottery has its share of fans ranging from collectors with deep pockets to museums across the globe.
+Being regarded as high-quality representations of both American art pottery and the Arts and Crafts movement, Newcomb College pottery has its share of fans ranging from collectors with deep pockets to museums across the globe.
 If an antiquer happens to run across a piece of this pottery at a bargain price, it's considered a rare find today although it does happen on occasion.

 The vase illustrating this article, decorated by Anna Frances Simpson, sold for $4,130 plus a 20 percent buyer's premium at Morphy Auctions in 2011.
 Like with pottery made by Rookwood and Weller, an artist's cipher can add value to a Newcomb piece when the work of that particular decorator is popular with a number of collectors.
 These types of pieces usually sell in the thousands.
-Even through online auctions, quality Newcomb pieces with desirable decor can easily top $1,000.
+Even when sold through online auctions, quality Newcomb pieces with desirable decor can easily top $1,000.

-Other Newcomb works by lesser known decorators or those with less imaginative designs can sell in the $300-800 range.
+Other Newcomb works by lesser-known decorators or those with less imaginative designs can sell in the $300-800 range.
 Unless an item is damaged, Newcomb pieces will very rarely sell for less than several hundred dollars through a knowledgeable dealer or auction house, and most go much higher.